Burt Shotton: Return to Brooklyn's bench

 With the New York Giants also floundering, owner Horace Stoneham decided to replace his manager, Mel Ott, with Shotton.
 He called Rickey to ask permission to speak with Shotton about the Giants' job, and was stunned when Rickey offered him the opportunity to hire Durocher instead.
 On July 16, 1948, Durocher moved from Brooklyn to Upper Manhattan to take over the Giants.
 The following day, Shotton was back in the Dodger dugout — still in street clothes.
 On that day, Brooklyn was 37–37 and in fourth place, 81/2 games behind the Boston Braves.

 After his return, the Dodgers rallied to take the lead in the 1948 NL standings by the end of August, before they faltered in September to finish third, 71/2 games behind Boston.
 Then, in 1949, Shotton won his second pennant, with Brooklyn capturing 97 regular-season victories to finish a game ahead of the Cardinals.
 Robinson won the National League's Most Valuable Player award and batting championship.
 But Brooklyn again bowed to the Yankees in the World Series, this time in only five games.
 Despite Shotton's two pennants in three seasons, he continually faced criticism from Durocher loyalists on the Dodgers, who claimed that Shotton was a poor game strategist and lacked Durocher's competitive intensity.
 Because he eschewed wearing a uniform, Shotton was prohibited from stepping onto the field of play during games to argue with umpires and make pitching changes; those tasks fell to one of his uniformed coaches.

 Shotton also had severe critics within the press, notably New York Daily News baseball writer Dick Young, who came to refer to him in print only by the derisive acronym KOBS, short for "Kindly Old Burt Shotton."
 Shotton's poor relationship with the New York media partly was self-inflicted: according to author Roger Kahn, he attempted to ban Young from the Brooklyn clubhouse, and alienated and infuriated the New York Herald-Tribune's Harold Rosenthal by repeatedly addressing him as "Rosenberg" and "Rosenbloom."

 In 1950, despite chronic pitching woes, Shotton guided the Dodgers to within a game of first place on the final day of the season.
 But Dick Sisler's tenth-inning home run off Don Newcombe won the pennant for the Phillies' "Whiz Kids", and ended both the Dodger season and Shotton's managerial career.
 Rickey was forced from the Brooklyn front office by new majority owner Walter O'Malley at the end of October.
-At his home in Bartow, Florida, Shotton ignored O'Malley's repeated suggestions that he fly to Brooklyn to "discuss [his] future", declaring, "I don't intend to go all the way up there just to be fired."
+At his home in Bartow, Florida, Shotton ignored O'Malley's repeated suggestions that he fly back north to discuss his future, saying later, "There was no point coming to Brooklyn to be fired."
 Indeed, O'Malley had already decided on Chuck Dressen as his new manager; his hiring was formally announced November 28.
 In contrast to Shotton, the fiery Dressen would be conspicuous on the field wearing uniform No. 7 and doubling as Brooklyn's third-base coach.